CACILTD/forecaster/UserGuide/Getting-started/Solution.md

 ### Solution Hierarchy

 At this point it is sensible to talk about the hierarchy of a solution.
 Once a new solution has been defined or loaded, its structure can be seen in the Solution Explorer window.
 A solution may contain one or more projects.
 The projects can be related to one another, such as projects with the same dataset but with differing forecasting models, or they can be completely unrelated but grouped in the solution for convenience.
 For example, all call volume forecasts in a contact centre could be grouped into one solution.
-Figure 5 demonstrates that forecast projects for Motor, Home, Pet and Travel can be grouped in the same solution.
+The image below demonstrates that forecast projects for Motor, Home and Travel can be grouped in the same solution.

 ![Solution Hierarchy](imgs/Solution_SolutionHierarchy.png)

 Each of these projects contains different sources of data, however, for the sake of simplicity it makes sense to group all of these forecasts in the same place.
 For example, if other planners need to build forecasts in someone’s absence, all active forecast models will be in the same collection.

-Notice in Figure 5 that within the Motor Sales forecast there are a number of sub-forecasts or project snapshots.
+Notice in the example that within the Motor Sales forecast there are a number of sub-forecasts or project snapshots.
 These snapshots represent a collection of Motor Sales forecasts that share common data with the project one level up.
 The purpose of this hierarchy is to allow the user to keep a copy of all experiments considered valuable, for example a collection of forecast models that yield good predictions.

 ### Solution Management
-~~The first part of the Solution group concerns itself with creating, saving and opening existing solutions.
-Essentially, these are all the standard operations that a user would expect when creating, for example, a word document or similar.
-More details follow in this section.~~
-~~The second part of the Solution group focusses on the solution hierarchy and is covered in more detail in sections 0 and 0.~~

-**[ IMAGE ]**
+There is a number of management activities which can be carried out on Forecaster Solutions.
+More details follow in this section.

 #### New Solution

-The New Solution icon (or quick keys Ctrl+N) allows the user to create a new forecast solution.
+The New Solution icon (or quick keys `Ctrl+N`) allows the user to create a new forecast solution.

 ![New Solution](imgs/Solution_NewSolutionButton.png)